 I love soup no matter the season, but I’m pretty sure soup tastes best with a nip in the air.
 There’s nothing quite like taking a hike when the weather calls for hats and gloves and then pulling out a thermos of tomato soup to warm hands and hearts.
 (Sounds like a Campbell’s soup commercial, doesn’t it?)
 I love chowders and squash soups in the winter, but any soup fits the bill here.
 If it’s chili soup, though, and you’re here in Nebraska, be sure to add the cinnamon roll.
 This is a local custom we happily adopted!

-3. Christmas with snow
+3. A White Christmas

 It’s been a LONG time since I’ve been somewhere where there was snow for Christmas.
 Usually, we head to the beach on Christmas day, which has its positives, but making sandcastles isn’t quite the same as making snowmen.
 I know Nebraska is a hit or miss state.
 There might be snow, or it might be 50 degrees on Christmas day like where I grew up!
 However, I’m hoping for a white wonderland for this year’s Christmas.

-4. Wool underwear and socks
+4. Wool Underwear and Socks

 Not really on the top of most people’s lists, but I love a good woolen undergarment.
 When we traveled to Scotland during their cold, rainy season, I begged my husband to let me buy wool thermals for the kids.
-He thought the purchase was too expensive to wear for such a short period of time.
+He thought the purchase was too expensive to wear for such a short time.
 I eventually agreed.
 However, now that we have a long winter to look forward to, he might relent.
 Since our blood is thin from living in a warmer climate, extra layers are just what my kids need to keep up with their Midwest friends.

-5. Outside bonfires
+5. Outside Bonfires

 Bonfires have their place in summer camping, but I also think they are pretty wonderful during the winter.
 Add some mugs of hot chocolate, blankets, and maybe a Christmas movie on the laptop, and you have the perfect recipe for hygge!
 I also vaguely remember making broom bread over an open fire when I was younger with a friend’s family, which I think would be perfect for celebrating the winter solstice.